Introduction

 Conclusion

-In this blog, we learned how to connect with SharePoint Online using SSIS API Connection Manager and upload single or multiple files to SharePoint Online using a combination of SSIS components, including the SSIS API Source component, SSIS ZS Advanced File System Task, Foreach Loop Container, and SSIS variables.
+In this guide, you learned how to connect to SharePoint Online using SSIS API Connection Manager and upload one or many files using the SSIS API Source component, SSIS ZS Advanced File System Task, Foreach Loop Container, and SSIS variables.